Texas Chili

 Here’s how you’ll cook it on the stovetop so you have spicy and delicious chili for all:

-While the oil heats, season the Panorama Organic Beef Stew Meat with salt and pepper.
+While the oil heats, season the meat.

 When the oil is hot, add the stew meat to the Dutch oven.
 Sear the beef, taking the time to turn it slowly to ensure all sides of each piece become caramel brown.